 Lower Temperatures bring a Lower Snow Level After nearly two months that seemed unseasonably warm and lacking in precipitation, this week has been a return to what I tend to expect of late winter and early spring weather.
 Monday’s cooler temperatures with heavy clouds and rain, were followed by a short reprieve in partly-cloudy Tuesday, … Read more

-Red-breasted Sapsucker in December (click to enlarge) Fairly easy find around Sitka during spring and summer working their sap wells, Red-breasted Sapsucker abundance seems to drop in the fall and they are rarely reported from November through February along the road system.
-Most times when sapsuckers are seen, it is during periods with extended below … Read more
+Red-breasted Sapsucker in December Fairly easy find around Sitka during spring and summer working their sap wells, Red-breasted Sapsucker abundance seems to drop in the fall and they are rarely reported from November through February along the road system.
+Most times when sapsuckers are seen, it is during periods with extended below freezing temperatures.
+At … Read more

 Most of today’s photos were take on a trip to Salmon Lake.
 The exception is a picture of The Sisters at Sunrise.